 This helps the solver search only within the meaningful range for your model.

-Mathematically, the problem is expressed as:
+Mathematically, the problem is formulated as:

 The corresponding data entry and the solution report are as follows: